Cappuccinuo/LeetCode/Dynamic Programming/123. Best Time to Buy and Sell Stock III/README.md

 Buy2 means that we want to buy another stock.
 We already have sell1 money.

 Sell2 means we want to sell stock2, we can have price[i] money after selling it, and we have buy2 money left before.
 So sell2 is the most money we can have.

+DP class:

+We can divide the problem to five stages:

+1. Do not have stock
+2. Hold stock
+3. Sell stock, not buy again yet
+4. Hold stock
+5. Sell stock

+For stage 1, 3, 5   dp\[i][j] = Math.max(dp\[i - 1][j], dp\[i - 1][j - 1] + Pi-1 - Pi-2)

+​                                            do not have stock yesterday           have stock in the previous stage, sold today

+For stage 2, 4       dp\[i][j] = Math.max(dp\[i - 1][j - 1], dp\[i - 1][j] + Pi-1 - Pi-2)

+​                                            do not have stock yesterday, buy today     have stock yesterday, keep holding

+See we don't need to keep track of which day we bought the stock, if we have stock, we just use today's stock price - yesterday price, for example 1, 2, 3, 4, 5 is the stock we keep holding, so the profit is 5 - 1 = 4, the same as 2 - 1 + 3 - 2 + 4 - 3 + 5 - 4.